dreamworkerln/StarGame/readme.md

 Green cruve - you trajectory in planet gravity force.
 Blue cruve - you shell trajectory in planet gravity force.

-Forceshield can hold 1 hit from shell and then slowly regenerating to full charge and become active again.
+Forceshield can repulse several (~4) hit from shell and then slowly regenerating to full charge.

 It's deathmatch so enemy ship will search for new target on spawn or if its current target is destroyed.